preignition/program-user-guide/training-course/README.md

 ## Time Commitment

-We estimate that it will take approximately 30 minutes to complete most sessions although session 1 will take aproximately 45 mins .
+We estimate that it will take approximately 30 minutes to complete most sessions although session 1 will take approximately 45 mins .
 Some people will take less time and some people will take more time.
 We encourage you to go at your own pace and revisit sessions if needed.

 This means that it is likely to take between 2-3 hours to complete the entire course.
 We recognise that this is a significant investment of time but are confident that it will save you a lot of time in the long run.

 {% hint style="info" %}
-Once have created your demonstration Training Survey you will be familiar with the platfrom.
+Once have created your demonstration Training Survey you will be familiar with the platform.
 Putting you in a great position to create your next survey easily and quickly.
 {% endhint %}

 ## Training Materials